Participants should select the attendee registration option

 Payment and ICM

 those participants who attend the entire course and who have made full tuition payment.

-Cancellation Policy: Participants who wish to cancel their registration must do so no later than ten business days prior to the
+Cancellation Policy: Participants who wish to cancel their registration must do so no later than five business days prior to the

 start date of the course.
-Those who cancel fewer than ten days prior to the start date will be charged a $100.00 cancellation fee.
+Those who cancel fewer than five days prior to the start date will be charged a $100.00 cancellation fee.
 No refunds are given after the start of the

 Certification Policy: It is ICM’s policy that participants seeking program certification from ICM complete their course of study

 within a 7-year timeframe for each of the following two levels of certification: Certified Court Manager (CCM) and Certified Court Executive (CCE).